The Women’s Storytelling Festival 2025 storytellers are:

 Laura Deal, Swapna Deshpande, Linda Gorham, Jennifer Hillery, Tobey Ishii Anderson, Andrea Kamens, Amanda Lawrence, Carol Moore, Miriam Nadel, Ingrid Nixon, Laura Packer, Jessica Robinson, Aimee Snow, and Sarah Snyder.

-Karin Amano, Sarah Brady, Sarah Beth Nelson, Shani Womack, and Janel Woodland will be performing in a special virtual only concert, premiering March 20, 2025 and available to everyone who buys a ticket.
+Karin Amano, Sarah Brady, Sarah Beth Nelson, Shani Womack, and Janel Woodland will be performing in a virtual-only concert, premiering March 20, 2025 and available to everyone who buys a ticket.

 Bios of all the storytellers below.